 All State employees are eligible for the programs offered through the ARBenefits Wellness Program.
-The program is comprised of certified wellness coaches and online health modules provided free of charge and are confidential.
+The program comprises certified wellness coaches, and online health modules provided free of charge and are confidential.
 The topics for wellness can vary each year.

 Contact Member Services to enroll in any programs: 1-877-815-1017, and press "1."